Georgetown University College of Arts & Sciences: Degrees

+The college offers Bachelor of Arts and Bachelor of Science degree programs.

 List of deans and prefects of studies

 From 1811 to 1931, Georgetown College was led by a prefect of studies.
 Since 1931, it has been led by a dean.
+Andrew Sobanet has been the interim dean of the school since July 1, 2024.
 The following people have led the college: